Play. Grow. Lead.

 — A Socratic Cards participant

 Each card invites a group to discuss a high-energy, meaningful question, identify a real-world action, and — if they choose — complete a challenge that moves them forward.
 Together, Socratic Cards turn reflection, debate, challenge, progress, and review into a repeatable, viral practice.
+They boost the journey to a true hero-driven culture.

 Sample Socratic Cards